uc-cdis/gen3.org/content/resources/user/manage-submission.md

 In this field, dates for events such as "Study Enrollment" or "Diagnosis" can be entered.
 For more information about the `index_date` field please go to the `case` node in the dictionary, https://gen3.datacommons.io/dd/case.

-> __NOTE:__ For these user guides, https://gen3.datacommons.io is an example URL and can be placed with the URL of other data commons powered by Gen3.
+> __NOTE:__ For these user guides, https://gen3.datacommons.io is an example URL and can be replaced with the URL of other data commons powered by Gen3.

 <h4> Examples of Submissions Using Multiple Date Times </h4>